enzo-project/enzo-dev/doc/manual/source/user_guide/RunningLargeSimulations.rst

 * ``log2alloc-yes``: All arrays created with ``new`` are allocated with sizes that are the nearest power of 2.
-This will result in a roughly 20% increase in overall memory usage, but will significantly reduce memory fragmentation.
-Default: ON
+This will result in a roughly 20% increase in overall memory usage, but in some cases, should reduce memory fragmentation.
+If you are having problems with memory fragmentation, consider enabling this.
+Default: OFF

 .. |ge| unicode:: 0x2265